amadare42/ftk-amadare-plugin/readme.md

    - When cloning this repository use `git clone --recurse-submodules`
    - OR If repository is already checked out, use `git submodule update --init --recursive`
    - OR Download or build them yourself using instructions from [this repo](https://github.com/ftk-modding/stripped-binaries)
+2. Download and extract [FTKAPI](https://github.com/ftk-modding/ftkapi/releases/) to Libs/FTKAPI directory
-2. (optional) Set `BuiltPluginDestPath` property in project file so after build binaries will be copied to specified location.
+3. (optional) Set `BuiltPluginDestPath` property in project file so after build binaries will be copied to specified location.
-3. You should be able to build solution now
+4. You should be able to build solution now

 ## License